 Unintended Pregnancy Prevention

-Planned Parenthood creates healthier communities by providing comprehensive, reproductive and related healthcare services, delivering science-based education programs, and serving as a strong advocate for reproductive justice in Texas.
+Planned Parenthood creates healthier communities by providing comprehensive reproductive and related healthcare services, delivering science-based education programs, and serving as a strong advocate for reproductive justice in Texas.
 As a longtime, trusted healthcare provider, PPGT serves nearly 85,000 women, men and young adults annually, and is committed to ensuring that all Texans have access to high-quality, affordable healthcare regardless of their insurance status or ability to pay.

-Planned Parenthood’s Unintended Pregnancy Prevention program seeks to reduce the incidence of unintended pregnancy among young women in need and support their economic security through increased access to their preferred contraception method, including long-acting reversible contraceptives (LARCs), at our three Austin health centers and at pop-up clinics operated by PPGT in the Austin area.
+Planned Parenthood’s Unintended Pregnancy Prevention program seeks to reduce the incidence of unintended pregnancy among young women in need and support their economic security through increased access to their preferred contraception method, including long-acting reversible contraceptives (LARCs), at three Austin health centers and at pop-up clinics operated by PPGT in the Austin area.
 Planned Parenthood provides the convenience and flexibility young women need through same-day appointments, online appointment scheduling, and same-day provision of contraception, including intrauterine devices (IUDs) and implants.

 Expanding Innovative Peer Coaching to Ensure More Working Mothers Earn a Degree

-Today’s college student has changed: 70% are now older than 24, working full time or caring for a kid.
+Today’s college student has changed: 70% are now older than 24, working full time or caring for a child.
 But college hasn’t changed with them, so 250,000 Austin adults have tried college and had to drop out.

 PelotonU has redesigned college with its two key needs in mind - flexibility and support.
 As a result, students' graduation rates have increased from 16% locally to 80% through PelotonU.